 These spatial proposals will be spatially illustrated in the reviewed SDF that will then be advertised for 30 days to the public for their input, while the Minister of Local Government in the Western Cape will be afforded 60 days to comment on the proposed reviewed amendments.
-The Municipality adopted the 2014 SDF as is with the 2017-2022 IDP and will continue its review of the SDF, for amendment.
-The provincial planning department is assisting with reviewing of the SDF.
+The Municipality adopted the 2014 SDF as is with the 2018/19 IDP and will continue its review of the SDF, for amendment.
+The provincial planning department is assisting with reviewing of the SDF and it is anticipated that the process will finish in July 2018.